 Well, I am not one to say no to anything Amarula !
 Combine that with chocolate and caramel in a cake and you have one heavenly treat.

-But, if you really, really can not find any, you can use just about any kind of Cream based Liqueur – think Baileys, Cape Velvet, Kahlua …
+If you really can not find any, you can use just about any kind of Cream based Liqueur – think Baileys, Cape Velvet or Kahlua.

-When I baked the cake a couple of days ago, Vince’s birthday was on February 1st, I doubled the recipe and baked two cakes, one for them to take home, and one for us !
+When I baked the cake a couple of days ago, my daughter’s fiance’s birthday was on February 1st, I doubled the recipe and baked two cakes.
+One Amarula Cake for them to take home, and one for us !

 I used a round loose bottom pan for the one cake and a fully lined (baking paper extending over the edges for easy removal after baking) square baking pan for the other cake.